GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         kubectl set image deployment/hello-web hello-web=gcr.io/${PROJECT_ID}/hello:v2

-    This will perform a "rolling" update of all the running pods.
+    This performs a rolling update of all the running pods.

-4. You can "roll back" to the earlier build by calling `kubectl set image` again, specifying the earlier build tag.
+4. You can roll back to the earlier build by calling `kubectl set image` again, specifying the earlier build tag.

         kubectl set image deployment/hello-web hello-web=gcr.io/${PROJECT_ID}/hello:v1

-**Note:** If a deployment gets "stuck" because an error in the image prevents it from starting successfuly, you can "undo" the rollout.
+**Note:** If a deployment gets stuck because an error in the image prevents it from starting successfuly, you can recover by undoing the rollout.
 See the [Kubernetes deployment documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for more info.